EricLuoisme/dapps-scraping/README.md

 ```bash
 ./download.sh
 ```
-#### Please make sure that the version of you chrome is 76, otherwise update your chrome or install the chrome driver for your version.
+#### Please make sure that the version of you chrome matches, otherwise update your chrome or install the chrome driver for your version; see downloadchrome.doc.

 For Mac users, please make sure you have wget installed in your system, use the following command to install it: